mongodb-developer/Google-Cloud-RAG-Langchain/README.md

 1. Try asking the chatbot questions like "What is the coverage of my insurance policy?" or "What are the specifics of my car insurance?".
 Use the `RAG` toggle to switch between retrieval augmented generation and retrieval only.

+## Contributors

+This demo is inspired by the [Chat Application with RAG Feature Toggle and Backend Server](https://github.com/voxic/GCP_RAG_Chatbot/tree/main).

 ## Disclaimer

 Use at your own risk; not a supported MongoDB product